Argyle-Software/kyber/readme.md

 wasm-pack build -- --features wasm
 ```

 ---

+### Security Considerations
+The NIST post quantum standardisation project is still ongoing and changes may still be made to the underlying reference code at any time.

+While much care has been taken porting from the C reference codebase, this library has not undergone any third-party security auditing nor can any guarantees be made about the potential for underlying vulnerabilities in LWE cryptography or potential side-channel attacks arising from this implementation.

+Please use at your own risk.

+---

+### About

+Kyber is an IND-CCA2-secure key encapsulation mechanism (KEM), whose security is based on the hardness of solving the learning-with-errors (LWE) problem over module lattices.
+It is one of the round 3 finalist algorithms submitted to the [NIST post-quantum cryptography project](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography).

+Authors of the Kyber Algorithm:

+* Roberto Avanzi, ARM Limited (DE)
+* Joppe Bos, NXP Semiconductors (BE)
+* Léo Ducas, CWI Amsterdam (NL)
+* Eike Kiltz, Ruhr University Bochum (DE)
+* Tancrède Lepoint, SRI International (US)
+* Vadim Lyubashevsky, IBM Research Zurich (CH)
+* John M. Schanck, University of Waterloo (CA)
+* Peter Schwabe, Radboud University (NL)
+* Gregor Seiler, IBM Research Zurich (CH)
+* Damien Stehle, ENS Lyon (FR)

+---

 ### Contributing

 Contributions welcome.
-For PR's create a feature fork and submit it to the development branch.
+For pull requests create a feature fork and submit it to the development branch.
+More information is available on the [contributing page](./contributing.md)

-### Security Considerations

-The NIST post quantum standardisation project is still ongoing

-While care has been taken porting from the C reference codebase, this library has not undergone any security auditing nor can any guarantees be made about the potential for underlying vulnerabilities or potential side-channel attacks.

-Please use at your own risk.